 - The identity providers used to provide authentication services for your corporate identities

-- The resources and applications you want corporate users to be able to access on GCP
+- The resources and applications you want corporate users to be able to access on Google Cloud

 - Your business continuity requirements